-The Company has a £1 shareholding in its subsidiary undertaking, Winnington CHP Limited (2023: same).
+The Company has a £1 shareholding in its subsidiary undertaking, Winnington CHP Limited (2024: same).
 Winnington CHP Limited is wholly owned by the Company and is incorporated in the United Kingdom.
-Its principal activity is the generation and sale of steam and electricity and sale of carbon dioxide.
+Its principal activity is the generation and sale of steam and carbon dioxide and the supply of externally purchased electricity.
 Copies of the Company's financial statements may be obtained from the registered office, Natrium House, Winnington Lane, Northwich, Cheshire CW8 4GW.

 18 Inventories

-18 inventories

-2024 2023
+2025 2024

 £000 £000

-Raw materials and consumables 2,824 4,942
+Raw materials and consumables 1,196 2,824

-Work in progress 50 28
+Work in progress 34 ° 50

-Finished goods and goods for resale 15,679 4,787
+Finished goods and goods for resale 16,961 15,679

-10 553 0.757

-18,553 9,757

-·

-With the exception of engineering stores there is no material difference between the balance sheet value of inventories and their replacement cost.
-The carrying value of engineering store items which are included in raw materials and consumables, and which represent spare parts for the property, plant and equipment which has been impaired (Note 15) has also been impaired.
-All inventory is subject to a floating charge to secure borrowings of the Company as described in Note 23(b).
+With the exception of engineering stores, there is no material difference between the balance sheet value of inventories and their replacement cost.
+The carrying value of engineering stores items which are included in raw materials and consumables, and which represent spare parts for the property, plant and equipment which has been impaired (Note 15) has also been impaired.